 If you're stuck in poor weather, it is no doubt that this process will be a little frustrating, especially if you're on your own.
 However, if you follow these steps, you'll be fine.
 First, site selection; choose a protected site or orient your opening away from the potential wind.
 Second, decide on your construction type.
 You can research many different ways to set up a shelter to become familiar before you go or experiment on the trail.
 Third, stake down all the sides of the tent loosely.
 Four, using either one, two, three, or four poles, insert them into the grommet of your choice and extend the pole.
 The pole will be handled down, so make sure your trekking poles can take this.
 Fifth, tighten all the tensioning strings with a single pull all the way around.

 If you need to change the shape or lower it, just make sure you have adjustable poles.
 It's as simple as loosening the guy lines, changing the pole position, and tightening again.
 We hope this helps!

 This one of the most affordable options in our shelter review.
 Sure, it's a tarp set-up, but its high-quality shelter.
-It's no surprise that this easy to erect tarp shelter won our Best Buy Award.
+It's no surprise that this easy to erect tarp shelter wins a best buy award for its great value.
 Those that prefer tarp camping or want a little insurance if they like to cowboy camp will find the most value in it.

 The Kammok Kuhli is a favorite amongst those that prefer to cowboy camp or use a tarp while on the trail.
 Its simple design offers a plethora of different set-up configurations that'll keep you protected from most things on the trail.
 This shelter is super small and packable and offered at a great price.
-It's no wonder it has earned our Best Buy Award!
+It wins our best buy award.

 — Amber King